makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![PNC Park](/images/IMG_4625.jpeg)
 *PNC Park, August 2023*

-A game between the Cardinals and the Pirates,
+This game between the Cardinals and the Pirates was interrupted 92-minute rain delay.